-6.4.
+5.9.
 CFA-FBSCAB Connector

 The CFA735 has an optional system cooling accessory board CFA-FBSCAB.
 Fans and up to 16 temperature sensors may be connected to the CFA-FBSCAB.
-For more information, please see Connect Optional WR-DOW-Y17 Temperature Sensors to CFA-FBSCAB.
+The CFA735+CFA-FBSCAB provides no ATX functionality through the CFA-FBSCAB; however, ATX functionality is available using the H1 connector on the CFA735.